I offer a welcoming, safe, non-judgemental space to work through whatever you’re dealing with right now — long-term or shorter-term.

 Other areas of counselling I deal with

-Our initial session is a chance for you to find out what it would be like to work together, and for me to understand more about you and what you’re looking for from counselling.
+Our initial session is a chance for you to find out what it would be like to work together.
+It'll also help me understand more about you and what you’re looking for from counselling to make sure we're a good match.
 There’s no obligation to continue after this session.

 The initial session is at a reduced fee of £50.

 I'm happy to arrange a free 10-minute chat by phone first.
 (Please indicate this when you complete the contact form.)
 This can help you decide if you'd like to book an initial session.